marcoagpegoraro/marco_blog_hugo/content/posts/dependency-injection-spring/index.md

 @RequiredArgsConstructor <br/><br/>
 </a>

-The annotation we're interested in is the last one: @RequiredArgsConstructor.
+The annotation we're interested in is the last one: ``@RequiredArgsConstructor``.
 It automatically generates a constructor for all the required dependencies marked with the final keyword, like this:

 ```java
 @Component